Emberyo/stoof-i-need/README.md

 - setup nextcloud (if i can)
 # lists
 ## *rr
-- sonarr, radarr, bazarr, prowlarr, requestrr.
+- sonarr
+- radarr
+- bazarr
+- prowlarr
+- requestrr
 ## jellyfin
+- jellyfin
-- jellyfin, jellyseerr,
+- jellyseerr
 ## random
-- pi-hole
+- pi-hole (if i can with a dynamic ip)